Your cart is currently empty!

 Eat better (or get your kids to eat better)…

-- The easiest (and priciest) route to a super clean diet is a meal delivery service.
-I just came home from Florida to the first shipment of meals from Sakara’s 30-day reset program, which includes four weeks of organic, plant-based meals plus a bunch of other goodies.
-There are three start dates left (Jan.
-10, Jan.
-17, Jan.
-24) and new clients can use XOMAIA for 20% off.
-I also love Provenance meals and their dishes include eggs, fish, and meat options.
+1. The easiest (albeit priciest) route to a super clean diet is a meal delivery service.
+Sakara’s 30-day reset program includes four weeks of organic, plant-based meals plus a bunch of other goodies.
+There are two start dates left and new clients can use XOMAIA for 20% off.
+I also love Provenance meals, which now ship nation-wide, and their dishes include eggs, fish, and meat options.
 Use GIMME35 for $35 off orders $75 and up.

 Drink more water…